 Those still using the older TomTom Home can download a POI file via the TomTom website by clicking this icon Follow the instructions given on the site to download the file to your TomTom.
 The file will appear in your TomTom device as POI category SEBBHC, this single file includes all locations current when last updated.

 last updated 15th July 2013

-Fully paid up members of the Basset Hound Owners Club are covered by insurance at our events.
+Fully paid up members of the Basset Hound Owners Club are covered by third party insurance at our events.
 To retain this cover and to remain a member of the club, it is important that members remember to renew their subscription.
 For membership details please refer here

 Designed to fit on a single A4 sheet, intended to be folded in three,